 • For traffic safety, always keep looking to the left and right and walk slowly when crossing the road.

 • Do not accept drinks or food from strangers.

 It is always hot and humid in Cambodia; the time of year determines if it is wet or dry!

-The dry season is January to late May and the rainy season is usually June to early December.
+The dry season is December to May and the rainy season is usually June to November.
 The rain usually comes in short sharp bursts and all day rain is rare, so don’t let the monsoon season put you off coming to Cambodia.
 In fact the rainy season is quite refreshing as it brings some respite from the heat.
 Furthermore, the countryside is far greener and lush during wet season so be prepared for some spectacular views – especially at Angkor Wat.

 January to April is definitely the hottest time of year with temperatures soaring over 35°C at times.
 The most moderate weather can be found between October and December when it is relatively cool, dry and not too humid.

 During your time with PMGY you will live in our volunteer accommodation which is just around a 20 minute tuk tuk from the centre of Takeo where you will find local restaurants, convenience stores and ATMs.
 You’ll be living with other volunteers from around the world, so you’ll make plenty of friends along the way.